hancube/sung-merge-json/README.md

 ## Overview
-Sung-Merge-JSON merges two JSONs
+Sung-Merge-JSON merges two JSONs deeply inside the object

 ## Specs
-* It merges two JSONs in multiple depth of Objecs
+* It merges two JSONs in multiple depth levels of the Object
-* When each JSON has the value on a samy key, it takes the value from the first JSON
+* When each item has the value on a samy key, it takes the value from the first JSON
 * Array will be treated as a value.
 Array will be overrided with the value in the first JSON Object
 * You can use it when you need to add up the default values into the user input data
 * Second values will be used only when the first values are undefined or null